Tony-Luu/Tony-Luu/index.md

 #### Note: Due to the project using Wwise Unity, it is incompatible with WebGL so therefore there is no WebGL build.
 Instead, a download link containing a PC build is provided for those who are interested in playing the game.

-Polar is a 3D platforming game made during the Games Parade Spring 2021 hosted from a Discord community called Games Jobs Live which is a games development community.
+Polar is a 3D platforming game made during the Game Parade Spring 2021 hosted from a Discord community called Games Jobs Live which is a games development community.
 The theme for this particular gamejam was "Strength lies in differences" and I teamed up with four other people composed of a programmer, artist, designer, and sound designer.

 - At 00:09, the jumping was made by adding velocity to the Y axis on the rigidbody of the character.